interrrp/interrrp.github.io/src/content/blog/function-or-variable.md

 important point as almost every other language seems to draw the line quite well (e.g. `let`/`fn` in Rust).

-2. Unnecessary noise (`=`, `=>`, `;`)

-> Ignore them then?
+### Noise

-Why would I train my eyes to ignore them, when you can use a better method to declare functions?
-It makes the code a tiny bit harder to read.
+There is a lot of noise (`= () => {` compared to just `{`).
+Why should I train my eyes to ignore them, when you can use a better method to declare functions?

-3. Names not showing up in stack traces

-_(Okay, maybe not this one - Node figured this out already)_
+It makes the code a lot harder to read.
+This point is especially important in fairly large files with lots of functions.

+## Practicality

+### Context Binding

+Arrow functions don't have their own `this`, `arguments`, or `super`.
+In cases like object methods and event listeners, this can have unintended side effects when relying on `this` binding from the surrounding context.

+### Inflexibility

+Arrow functions are immutable in terms of their lexical `this`, meaning that they can't be re-bound to different contexts.

+Using traditional `function` expressions provide more flexibility such as when you need dynamic `this` behavior for certain patterns like mixins or decorators.

 ## Conclusion

-In conclusion, you should probably just use `function` to declare your module-level functions.
-It's easier to read.
+You should just use `function` to declare your module-level functions.
+Don't use ES6 features just for the sake of using them.